Docs Menu

 By default, Ops Manager takes a base snapshot of your data every 24 hours.

 If desired, administrators can change the frequency of base snapshots to 6, 8, 12, or 24 hours.
-Ops Manager creates snapshots automatically on a schedule; you cannot take snapshots on demand.
+Ops Manager creates snapshots automatically on a schedule.
+You can also take on-demand snapshots.

 Ops Manager retains snapshots for the time periods listed in the following table.